QualityEnforcer/QualityEnforcer/README.md

 * Trailing new lines
 * Trailing whitespace

 It can also do some basic code analysis, such as how much of a certain style your project uses.
+Extra fancy features include:

+* Generating language division statistics
+* Detecting simple mistakes like adding an extra space of indentation
+* Generating indentation maps of files

 Quality Enforcer may also be used as a C# library for more customized quality control.